Jerusalem violence leads to Hamas rockets on Israel, nine dead in Gaza | Law-Order

 Jerusalem violence leads to Hamas rockets on Israel, nine dead in Gaza

 Palestinian militants in the Gaza Strip fired rockets toward the Jerusalem area and southern Israel on Monday, carrying out a threat to punish Israel for violent confrontations with Palestinians in Jerusalem.
-The Gaza health ministry said nine Palestinians were killed in Israeli air strikes in the Palestinian territory after the barrages against Israel.
-The Israeli military issued no immediate comment on any action it had taken in the enclave.
+The Gaza health ministry said nine Palestinians, including three children, were killed "in a series of strikes in northern Gaza".
+It did not explicitly blame Israel for the deaths, in an area that has been a staging ground for militants' cross-border rocket attacks.

 For Hamas, some commentators said, its challenge to Israel was a sign to Palestinians, whose own elections have been postponed by President Mahmoud Abbas, that it was now calling the shots in holding Israel accountable for events in Jerusalem.
 Recent clashes in Jerusalem have raised international concern about wider conflict, and the White House called on Israel to ensure calm during "Jerusalem Day" .